zamtools/ng-environments/README.md

     facebookAppId: '12345678901234'
 }
 ```
-WARNING: Do NOT include any private keys, secret hashes, or any other data that shouldn't be accessible to the public.
+**WARNING: Do NOT include any private keys, secret hashes or any data that shouldn't be accessible to the public.**

-To configure ng-environments, use `config()` to assign an array to `$environmentProvider.environments` containing one or more environment objects.
+To configure `ng-environments`, use `config()` to assign an array to `$environmentProvider.environments` containing one or more environment objects.
 ```
 app.config(['$environmentProvider', function ($environmentProvider) {
     $environmentProvider.environments = [